girishg4t/k8s-git-cloner/README.md

-This project is to demonstrate the cloning of git repo inside a container, it uses skaffold templete to create docker file and deploy the application into kubernetes , this application does the following steps
+This project is to demonstrate the cloning of git repo inside a container, it uses skaffold templete to create docker file and deploy the application in kubernetes , this application does the following steps

 1) Requests Github for Read-access on the repositories
 2) Github asks for user credentials, user enters credentials